sebastiancostiug/common/README.md

 ---

-It contains Database interaction methods, an ActiveRecord class and a Migration class, it also contains a migration template to be used to generate migrations via console commands and a RecordInterface to be used with models.
+It contains a Singleton trait and a Collectioon class similar to Laravel collection